 He’s not nearly as fondly remembered by Arsenal fans and was given a torrid time by his former club in the 2008-09 Champions League semi-final.
 Stints at Werder Bremen and Portland Timbers followed before he called time on his career with Indian side Chennaiyin in 2014.

-One of the bywords – alongside a couple of others here – for the “what were you thinking?” squad of the early-to-mid-00s.
-The forward scored four goals in 24 Premier League appearances for the club and was allowed to leave for Nice after three years, having been loaned there and to West Ham during his three years on United’s books.
+One of the bywords – alongside a couple of others here – for the “what were you thinking?” squad of the early-to-mid-2000s.
+The forward scored four goals in 24 Premier League appearances for United and was allowed to leave for Nice after three years, having been loaned there and to West Ham during his three years on the books.

 You might not believe it, but he became a Ligue 1 title-winner with Bordeaux in 2009 and finished up in 2016 with hipsters choice Red Star Paris.

 As well as being Red Star’s creative director, he became an ambassador for French art firm YMER&MALTA.
 Yes, really.

 Like Bellion and Eric Djemba-Djemba, it quickly became apparent that Kleberson wasn’t the man to carry the torch for United, even though he arrived as a World Cup winner with Brazil.

 He left in 2005, spending a couple of years with Besiktas before a return to Brazil with Flamengo, with whom he lifted the Brazilian title in 2009.

 The midfielder saw out his playing career in the United States and he’s now manager of Philadelphia Union Academy.